joao4linux/music-daw/README.md

 # The “music-daw” Script

-It must me executed right after running the “$ sudo dpkg -i music-daw.1.0.deb” command as a regular user in the same terminal ex:.  $ music-daw

 1- The The first part of the script includes the user in the audio group,in a way that the user has access to the permissions of this group